laurentperrinet/2020-09-14_IWAI/README.md

-# Should I stay or should I go?
-Humans adapt to the volatility of visual motion properties, and know about it
+# Learning where to look: a foveated visuomotor control model

 * What:: talk @ [conference](conference_url)
 * Who:: Emmanuel Daucé, Pierre Albigès & Laurent Perrinet
-* Where: Marseille (France), see https://laurentperrinet.github.io/talk/2019-07-15-cns
+* Where: Barcelona (Spain), see https://laurentperrinet.github.io/talk/2019-07-15-cns
 * When: 15/07/2019, time: 12:20:00-12:40:00

 * What: